-Perhaps the biggest single financial tragedy would be to build up a substantial net worth, only to have it seized as part of a legal action against you.
-All of your hard earned assets will go right down the drain in a single court decision.
+Perhaps the biggest single financial tragedy would be to build up substantial net worth, only to have it seized as part of a legal action against you.
+All of your hard-earned assets will go right down the drain in a single court decision.
 But you can learn how to protect your money from lawsuits and other legal grabs.
 You just have to use a few of the right strategies to make it happen.

 Try using these to protect your assets.

 Insurance is your first and best defense against lawsuits and legal claims because it exists largely for that purpose.
 It creates a layer of financial insulation between you and a claim for damages.

 Make sure that you have adequate coverage in regard to homeowners, auto, life, health, and especially business insurance.
 “Adequate” refers not to government required minimum coverage, but rather an amount of coverage that is sufficient to protect the level of assets that you have.
 It’s sad to say, but you have to consider the possibility of a lawsuit when setting your coverage limits.

 In addition to these more typical insurance policies, you might also give serious consideration to getting umbrella coverage.
 This is a type of rider that provides additional coverage in the event that your regular insurance policies prove insufficient for the challenge that you’re facing.

 The coverage is relatively inexpensive and can be had in a face value of up to $5 million.
 In the event that a legal claim exceeds the maximum coverage that you have under another insurance policy, the umbrella coverage will pay the difference.
 That may be enough to prevent a plaintiff from going after your financial assets, and even your home or business.

 Incorporate Your Business